vutfitdiscord/rubbergod/README.md

 #### `pre-commit` (useful for contributors)

-We have set up `pre-commit` in this repository.
+We use `pre-commit` for lint check before each commit.
 Use it by running these commands:

 ```bash
 pip install -r requirements-dev.txt